hippo-pat-amus/boofuzz_vtrace/README.md

 3. Drop debugger_thread_vtrace.py into boofuzz/boofuzz/utils/ on your target machine

 4. Configure the use of the process monitor on your fuzz controller script, e.g.
+*Note: if you provide a "proc_name" value, the debugger thread will attempt to first attach to an already-running target instance before trying to spawn a new one*

 > options = {"proc_name":"target.exe", "start_commands":['C:/target.exe'], 'debugger_thread':'vtrace'}
 > procmon = ProcessMonitor(target_IP, 26002)